Episode Transcript

 you know, I just I think I was just putting

-up with it.
-I was definitely aware that it wasn't
+I was definitely aware that it.

-where I was contemplating phoning the police.
+yet where I was contemplating phoning the police.
+I think

-Phoned a taxi company and give them the address to
+at one stage I phoned a taxi company and give

-see if they knew where it was, because it wasn't
+them the address to see if they knew where it was,

-Police, because what could I say.
+could I say.

-Speaker 3 (14:48):
+Speaker 8 (14:48):

-This guy's saying weird things to me, He's touching my feet,
+This guy's saying weird things to me, He's touching my feet.

-they would have told me to wise up, you know.
+They would have told me to wise up, you know.

 Speaker 2 (15:00):